-Impact Management Actions Ensure sufficient metering systems are in place to monitor the energy and water use.
+Impact Management Actions Ensure availability of sufficient fire extinguishers.
+Control high fire risk activities that have to be carried out such as welding on the premises.
+Train employees in the use of fire-fighting equipment.
+Store flammable inventory in a secure area with proper firefighting equipment and signage.
+Energy efficiency and water The owner should consult the relevant national and/or international development guidelines which management addresses the following: The incorporation of water saving initiatives and technology within the development in order to reduce water demand.
+Ensure sufficient metering systems are in place to monitor the energy and water use.
 Train employees on the importance of water and energy savings.
-Noise Do not allow activities that generate excessive noise levels.
-Continuous monitoring of noise levels should be conducted to make sure the noise levels do not exceed acceptable limits.
-No activity having a potential noise impact should be allowed after 18:00 if possible. • Maintain equipment used during the operation and keep them in a good state such that they do not emit excessive noise.
+Noise Do not allow activities that generate excessive noise levels. • Continuous monitoring of noise levels should be conducted to make sure the noise levels do not exceed acceptable limits.
+No activity having a potential noise impact should be allowed after 18:00 if possible.
+Maintain equipment used during the operation and keep them in a good state such that they do not emit excessive noise.
 Emissions Manage activities that generate emissions.
 Use vapour recovery equipment and techniques to avoid air pollution and minimise fuel loss.
 Position vent pipes at points that are far from buildings and adjacent properties.
 Train fuel area staff in vapour recovery procedures.
 Conduct regular air quality monitoring.
 Waste management Explore recycling solutions for waste.
 Spot clean leaks and drips routinely.
-Minimise storm water pollution from outside waste receptacles by doing at least one of the following: a) Use of only watertight waste receptacle(s) and keep the lid(s) closed; b) Grading and paving the waste receptacle area to prevent run-on of storm water; c) Installing a roof over the waste receptacle area; d) Installing a low containment berm around the waste receptacle area; e) Using and maintaining drip pans under waste receptacles.
+Minimise storm water pollution from outside waste receptacles by doing at least one of the following: a) Use of only watertight waste receptacle(s) and keep the lid(s) closed;

+Impact Management Actions b) Grading and paving the waste receptacle area to prevent run-on of storm water; c) Installing a roof over the waste receptacle area; d) Installing a low containment berm around the waste receptacle area; e) Using and maintaining drip pans under waste receptacles.
 Provide for adequate number of refuse bins at all pumps as well as around the site.
 Use recognized waste management service providers to handle solid waste.
 Solid waste to be disposed of at the designated landfill of the Local Authority.
 All hazardous waste to be collected and disposed of as per industry standards.

-Impact Management Actions • Provide suitable on-site ablution facilities to cater for all personnel and customers using the facilities.
+Provide suitable on-site ablution facilities to cater for all personnel and customers using the facilities.
 Keep spill cleanup materials handy near the tank and loading areas.
 Visual Impact Use colours that blend in with the natural environment for the painting of buildings.

-5.2 DECOMMISSIONING PHASE
+6.2 DECOMMISSIONING PHASE

 There is an inherent environmental risk with fuel storage and handling, therefore the removal of redundant infrastructure should be done expeditiously.
 While residual leftovers in the storage and handling of fuel may represent a small portion of the total capacity, those seemingly insignificant small amounts of product can pose a serious health and safety risk to personnel and the surrounding environment.
 Hence decommissioning activities require close management.
-Table 4 delineates requirements and processes to be followed without serious impact to the surrounding environment, this also include procedures for identifying pollution during the decommissioning process.
+Table 4.2 delineates requirements and processes to be followed without serious impact to the surrounding environment, this also include procedures for identifying pollution during the decommissioning process.
 Due to non-availability of local guidelines, we have looked at international best practice (adapted from Directorate of Environment and Heritage Policy Development, Australia 2017).

-Table 4: Decommissioning phase management actions
+Table 4-2: Decommissioning phase management actions